Last Updated: 24th March 2023

-Over the years, sales promotion has become more prevalent and innovative to attracts more customers.
-In fact, sales promotion is a marketing strategy that stimulates consumer demand for goods and thereby increase sales.
+Over the years, sales promotion has become more prevalent and innovative to attract more customers.
+In fact, sales promotion is a marketing strategy that stimulates consumer demand for goods and thereby increases sales.
 For instance, ‘buy one get one free’ is a popular kind of sales promotion where two goods are offered at a price of one, which in turn generates massive sales.
 Similarly, brand promotion is another important factor that profoundly influences consumers to drive their decision towards buying products.
-A case in point is the brand ambassador; a company usually employs a celebrity as an ambassador, who embodies the brand, creates a positive image in the minds of consumers, and thereby generating sales opportunities.
+A case in point is the brand ambassador; a company usually employs a celebrity as an ambassador, who embodies the brand, creates a positive image in the minds of consumers, and thereby generates sales opportunities.

 Having said that, consumers do not always succumb to the temptation of advertisements.
 Advertisements only provide consumers with information about the goods.
 In fact, consumers consider several factors, for instance, price, their necessity and the quality of the product before they make any purchase.
 Take economic factors as an example.
-The consumer buying decisions largely depend on the economic condition of a nation or a market.
+Consumer buying decisions largely depend on the economic condition of a nation or a market.
 When a country is prosperous, the economy is robust, which in turn increases the purchasing power of the consumers.
 In simple words, when people experience a positive economic ambience, they gradually grow more confident to spend money on purchasing consumer products.
 While the scenario for poor people, who form the majority of the world population, is not the same.